 Technology has significantly changed the way we work and live.
-The skills that today’s students need to be productive, fulfilled adults span beyond reading, writing and mathematics.
-Today our students must be self-directed, life-long learners as well as ethical, responsible digital citizens prepared to meet the increasing challenges of a global, information based society.
+The skills that today’s students need to be productive, fulfilled adults span beyond reading, writing, and mathematics.
+Today our students must be self-directed, life-long learners, as well as ethical, responsible digital citizens, prepared to meet the increasing challenges of a global, information-based society.
 They must learn how to access, manipulate, and evaluate information, synthesize concepts, and creatively express their ideas to others using increasingly more sophisticated tools.
 Moreover, students must learn to use these tools in a manner reflective of Gospel values.

 Given the importance of technology to higher learning and life skills, digital learning tools and instruction are an integral part of the 21st Century educational experience at St. Francis of Assisi Catholic School.
 Our goal is to incorporate technology into all subject areas of the curriculum at a developmentally appropriate level, thereby deepening understanding and strengthening critical thinking skills across multiple platforms and subject areas.
 We believe that students naturally love using technology tools.
-They can be very motivational, easily personalized and allow students a degree of autonomy in their own learning processes.
-For this reason, our teachers are committed to ongoing professional development to ensure effective integration of technology into instruction.
+They can be very motivational, easily personalized, and allow students a degree of autonomy in their own learning processes.
+For this reason, our teachers are committed to ongoing professional development to ensure the effective integration of technology into instruction.

 Our technology goals for St. Francis of Assisi graduates are:

 - Be proficient in Microsoft Office Suite, Google Drive, iWork, and working on the cloud.